What exactly is email throttling?

 - If your entire campaign needs to be sent immediately, for example, if you are announcing a 24h promotion, this could be an obstacle for you.

 How to enable email throttling?

-Step 2 - tick the box, choose in how many batches you would like to send the campaign and the time interval between sending of the batches.
+Tick the box, choose how in many batches you would like to send the campaign and the time interval between sending of the batches.

 How to disable email throttling for campaigns larger than 100GB?

-Unfortunately, you won't be able to disable throttling on campaigns larger than 10GB, but there are steps to avoid it:
+Unfortunately, you won't be able to disable throttling on campaigns larger than 100GB, but there are steps to avoid it: